 What happens on Parents' Day?

 Parents’ Day is a great event!
 It is in fact a weekend starting on Friday evening and running through to Saturday afternoon.
 You will be sent an invitation and programme in advance.
 Check the website too.
 Most parents aim to attend the Main Meeting on the Saturday morning to hear addresses from the Head Reeves (head girl and boy) and the Headmaster.
 There are concerts, drama events, art displays and House matches plus a big fundraising auction of promises after lunch.
-Parking is an issue, so try to use neighbouring car parks if you can – not everyone will find a space!

 I’ve heard that parents can use the swimming pool, is that correct?
 What other things are there that parents can do?